Nexfinity/CakeyBot-Wiki/en/feature/daily-content.md

 > Note: You MUST also select a channel, if you do not, then no daily content will be sent.
 {.is-warning}

+Each content category has its own individual output channel and optional role-ping setting, so you can send different categories to different channels and ping a different role for each one.

+> The number of categories you can have enabled at once is tiered: **1** enabled category for non-premium servers, **3** for premium servers, and unlimited for whitelabel servers.
+{.is-info}

 # Daily Image Types
 * Random Image
   * Will select a random image from any of the categories below.
+This is its own separately configurable category with its own output channel and role-ping setting, not just an aggregation of the categories below it.
 * Cat
 * Dog
 * Fox